Public Health (PHP)

 The College of Health and Human Services offers an interdisciplinary curriculum leading to the master of public health (M.P.H.).
 The program is designed to provide students with an integrated, generalist M.P.H. degree.
 The M.P.H. program is accredited by the Council on Education for Public Health (CEPH).

-The Public Health Certificate Program provides a vehicle for individuals working in public or community health positions, with no formal academic background in public health, the opportunity to earn a graduate certificate in public health.
+The Public Health Certificate Program provides a vehicle for individuals working in public or community health positions with the opportunity to earn a graduate certificate in public health.
 To enter the certificate program, an applicant must have a baccalaureate degree.
-Students completing the certificate program can apply to enter the M.P.H. program.
-If accepted, certificate credits can be applied to the M.P.H. degree program.
+Upon completion of the certificate program, students can apply to the M.P.H. program.
+If admitted into the M.P.H. program, the certificate credits will be applied to the M.P.H. degree program.

 The master of public health and public health certificate seek to enhance the capacity of public health professionals to perform the 10 Essential Services of Public Health.
 The program is only offered at the University of New Hampshire Manchester Campus.
 Academic classes are offered in sessions within the academic semester and most courses are eight weeks in length and offered one evening per week for four hours.
 Working professionals can complete the M.P.H. program on a part-time basis over two years but have up to six years to complete the degree requirements.

-Grades below the “B-” level in a graded course are considered failing grades for the purposes of determining academic standing.
+For the purposes of determining academic standing, grades below the “B-” level in graded courses are considered failing grades.
+The MPH program director will recommend dismissal of a student to the Graduate School when a failing grade occurs in six or more credits, either in two courses or in one course taken twice.
 Repeating a course does not remove the original failing grade from the record.
-Students receiving failing grades in 6 or more credits either in two courses or in one course taken twice will be recommended by the MPH program director to the Graduate School for dismissal from the program.
 Students must have a cumulative grade point average of 3.0 (B), or higher, in order to graduate.
 Students admitted on a conditional or provisional basis must meet the conditions or provisions as stated in the letter of admission in order to remain in the Graduate School.

 Applications are accepted for fall, spring, and summer semesters.
 The program encourages applications from persons who hold a baccalaureate degree from an accredited college or university.
-The admission committee uses previous academic records, Graduate Record Examination (GRE) scores, current public health experience, responses to five essay questions regarding your interest in pursuing graduate education in public health, and recommendations from three individuals as indicators of success.
+The admission committee uses previous academic records, current public health experience, responses to five essay questions regarding your interest in pursuing graduate education in public health, and recommendations from three individuals as indicators of success.
 Interviews with the program director are encouraged.

 For more information on admission requirements please see the Graduate School website.